How Long to Brine Chicken – An Ultimate Chicken Brining Guide

 Chicken Brining Methods

-Choosing the right brining method and actually knowing how long to brine chicken, will enhance the natural juices, will make the meat so much tender and will bring out the best qualities of your chicken.
+Choosing the right brining method for chicken and actually knowing how long to brine it, will enhance the natural juices, will make the meat so much tender and will bring out its best qualities.

-There are three basic chicken brining methods to consider using; the dry brine, the buttermilk brine and the wet brine.
+There are three basic methods to consider using; the dry brine, the buttermilk brine and the wet brine.

 After four to six hours in the refrigerator, remove the chicken and rinse it dry and let it sit for about thirty minutes to reach room temperature.
 Prior to cooking make sure that the chicken is dry so that you don’t end up with a soggy piece of meat.

-That’s how long it takes to brine chicken in buttermilk method.
+That’s how long it takes to brine your chicken with the buttermilk method.